Elephant (working title)

 (Closeup of a T.V screen)

 The size of the print is also a variable.
-After The Horror, The Horror, I wanted to move away from painting details to an overall mood.
+After The Horror, The Horror, I wanted to move away from painting details to painting an overall mood.
 Which is harder (to me) than it sounds.
-Because for the past decade I’ve conditioned myself to look at and paint that way.
-Using a thumbnail-sized print as a reference image is a great way to work around that.
-There just isn’t enough data/details at that size.
+Because for the past decade I’ve conditioned myself to look at and paint details.
+Using a thumbnail-sized print (refer to above) as a reference image is a great workaround.
+There just isn’t enough data/details at that size for me to fixate on.
 Which necessitates a level of interpretation on my part.
 And at that size, the overall tone and pattern of the image become clearer.